May 27th, 2019

 3rd DAP (distemper, Adenovirus, parvovirus)/Rabies

-Can add additional vaccinations such as Bordetella, leptospirosis, or Lyme can be done after 12 weeks of age.
+The additional vaccinations such as Bordetella, Leptospirosis or Lyme can be given after 12 weeks of age.

 **Please remember that your puppy still needs to have yearly vaccines**